finnishtransportagency/harja/README.md

 ```

-## Adding content
+## Adding content on the main category pages

-To edit content on the "Teiden hoito", "Teiden ylläpito" and "Usein kysytyt kysymykset" edit the "content.json" -file on data-folder
+To edit content on the main pages of "Teiden hoito", "Teiden ylläpito", "Vesiväylät" and "Koulutusvideot" edit the "content.json" -file on data-folder

 ## "Content" -file fields: